paulrouget/servo-embedding-api/JS_API.md

 The native window would get a new event, which would be sent as a message to the compositor worker.
 It's then up to the JS code in compositor.js to route the event to the proper browser.
-If it's a mouse event, `Compositor.get_viewports_from_point` will return the viewport to target.
+If it's a mouse event, `Compositor.get_browserviews_from_point` will return the browserview to target.
-If it's a keyboard event, the relevant viewport is the one that is attached to the focused browser.
+If it's a keyboard event, the relevant browserview is the one that is attached to the focused browser.
-The event is sent to the browser attached to the viewport, and eventually sent back to the compositor.
+The event is sent to the browser attached to the browserview, and eventually sent back to the compositor.

 ___